 OCS Register data is read by placing an <iframe> tag, that references readreg.htm, within a static HTML file.
-The following example <iframe> tag reads and displays OCS Register %R11 as an Unsigned Integer every two seconds:
+The following example <iframe> tag reads and displays OCS Register %R11 as an Unsigned Integer every two seconds, using a size 5, Arial, blue font:

-<iframe src="readreg.htm;reg-R11;fmt-UINT;rfs-2"></iframe>
+<iframe src="readreg.htm;reg-R11;fmt-UINT;rfs-2;fnt-5-arial-blue"></iframe>

-The required src attribute is a quoted string containing the readreg.htm reference and two or three parameters, all separated by semicolons.
-The reg, fmt and rfs parameters specify the OCS Register to read, the display format to use and optionally how often to refresh the data.
-These parameters are described in more detail in the following 3 sections:
+The required src attribute is a quoted string containing the readreg.htm reference and two, three or four parameters, all separated by semicolons.
+The reg, fmt, rfs and fnt parameters specify the OCS Register to read, the display format to use, how often to refresh the data and font attributes.
+The rfs and fnt parameters are optional.
+The 4 parameters are described in more detail in the following 4 sections:

-11.5.2.1 REG PARAMETER - OCS REGISTER READ REFERENCE
+11.5.2.1 reg Parameter - OCS Register Read Reference

-Examples: reg-R11
+Examples: reg-R11 reg-R11.3

-reg-R11.3